ideal-lab5/Grants-Program/applications/etf_aura.md

 ##### Implementation Details

 In order to implement an IBE block seal in Aura, we need to:

-- setup the system parameters, define authorities, and distribute $\alpha$ to each authority
+- Develop a new pallet to enable the identity based cryptosystem to store, submit system parameters

 - randomness will be provided by [insecure-randomness-collective-flip](https://github.com/paritytech/substrate/blob/master/frame/insecure-randomness-collective-flip/README.md)